 These LED torches are however pretty useful for basic home use, where their versatility can really come in handy.
 Zoomies are also highly prized by both artists and photographers, as the ‘zoom’ function allows them to manipulate their light source in order to create the right look for a particular image.

 If you work in security, or any other field that may require you to operate by torchlight, then you owe it to yourself to purchase a dependable torch of relatively high quality.

-However, it isn’t at all necessary to buy the best LED torch on the market (and spend a lot of money needlessly in the process).
-An LED torch capable of being used professionally should ideally:
+However, it isn’t at all necessary to buy the best LED torches on the market (and spend a lot of money needlessly in the process).
+An torch capable of being used professionally should ideally:

 - Be fashioned from a durable substance such as hard wearing plastic or specially treated aluminium.

 - Have a light output of around 1000 – 15000 lumens.

 - Have a beam pattern specifically suited to the duties for which the torch will be used (for example, a long-throwing beam is useful if you work outdoors at night or in a large area with low light).